magicDGS-gaming/ygoprodeck-openapi/README.md

 ## Build

-To bundle the API into a single file, run `./scripts/build.sh`.
+To bundle the API into a single file, run `make build`.
 This script also performs the validation and if the definition is not valid it won't create the bundle.

 The bundled YAML would be located under `dist/ygoprodeck-api.yaml`

 ## Test

-To generate a postman collection and run the tests with newman, run `./scripts/test.sh`.
+To generate a postman collection and run the tests with newman, run `make test`.
 The postman collection (also part of the distribution) YAML be located under `dist/ygoprodeck.postman.yaml`